cescoffier/quarkus-llm-workshop/docs/content/workshop/01-slot1.md

 $ ./mvnw quarkus:dev
 ```

+???+ info
+The API key is used to access the Azure OpenAI service, it is provided in the companion document.

 This starts the application in development mode.
 Open a browser and navigate to http://localhost:8080 to see the application's frontend.
 The frontend is a simple form allowing you to submit a review.
 Upon submission, the application classifies it as positive or negative and displays the result.